karthigainathan/Power-BI/README.md

 ➢ Made a rough image of what to say via infographics.

-➢ Created charts by using tableau, Power BI, and Microsoft Excel.
+➢ Created charts by using Tableau, Power BI, and Microsoft Excel.

 ➢ Designed an A3 Size (297*420 mm) background image related to pizza with use of Adobe Photoshop.